rockwalletcode/wallet-kit-ios/README.md

-# WalletKitSwift
+# wallet-kit-ios

-A Swift interface to WalletKitCore
+A Swift interface to wallet-kit-core